nisargptl/healthmate/README.md

 2. **Schedule or Reschedule Appointments:**
    Type phrases like "Can we reschedule my appointment to next Friday?" to initiate the appointment management flow.

+3. **Treatment Change Requests:**
+   Type phrases like "Can we increase my current cholesterol medicines dosage?" to initiate the change request management flow.

 3. **View Past Conversations:**
    Use the sidebar to view past conversation histories by date.
 Clicking a date will load the conversations for that particular day.